Howard Bruner Schaffer

 Howard Bruner Schaffer (July 21, 1929 – November 17, 2017) was an American professor and diplomat.
-A Foreign Service Officer, he served as the U.S. Ambassador to Bangladesh.
+A Foreign Service Officer, he served as the U.S. ambassador to Bangladesh from 1984 to 1987.

 Family and education

 Howard Bruner Schaffer was born on July 21, 1929, in New York City.
 He had a sister, Doris Schaffer O'Brien, and was married to Teresita Currie Schaffer.
 He completed his BA. at Harvard University in 1950.
 Between 1953 and 1955 he attended Columbia University.

 Career

 From 1951 to 1953, Schaffer served in the U.S. Army.
 From 1969 to 1970, he was a scholar at Princeton University and was also an administrator and professor at Georgetown University's Institute for the Study of Diplomacy.
 Subsequently, he had a career of thirty-six years in the Foreign service, dealing mainly with America's relations with the South Asia region.
 His early postings were in New Delhi, Seoul and Kuala Lumpur.
 He served as political counselor to the American embassies in Pakistan between 1974-1977 and also served as political counselor to the American embassy in India during 1977–1979.
 He then held the post of U.S. Ambassador to Bangladesh during 1984–1987.
 Schaffer was twice Deputy Assistant Secretary for Near Eastern and South Asian Affairs in the US State Department.